oliver-sey/pharmacy-management-system/backend/api_server/README.md

 ```

 The reload argument makes it so you don't need to stop and start the server every time you make a change.

+If all is well, http://localhost:8000/test, should show some data served by our API.